Table of Contents

 Importance of Medical Records Review:

 Medical records review and analysis is very crucial in medico-legal cases like personal injury, medical malpractice, mass tort and worker’s compensation.
 They act as solid evidence for the Attorneys and paralegals to substantiate insurance claims.
 Health care sectors also utilize medical chart reviewing for providing better services and ensure patient safety.
-We will be discussing more on reviewing medical records for Attorneys.
+We will be discussing more on medical record review services used by attorneys.

 How Medical Record Reviewing is Done?